concourse/registry-image-resource/README.md

     <td><code>tag</code> <em>(Optional)</em></td>
     <td>
       Override the tag defined in the <code>source</code>.
       Useful when dynamically passing a tag in a job.
+Not intended to be used with `trigger`.
     </td>
   </tr>
 </tbody>